-Solving the flexibility issue through thermal storage
+Source: International Energy Agency Solar Heating and Cooling

+Technology Collaboration Programme, IEA SHC Task55

+Thermal storage solves flexibility and integration

-As we just mentioned, solar heat is also compatible with electrical solutions, such as PV panels.
-It’s important to note that solar thermal systems always include a thermal storage tank as built-in feature to cope with daily and seasonal variations.
+As mentioned before, solar heat is also compatible with electrical solutions, such as solar photovoltaic.
+It’s important to note that solar thermal systems always include a thermal storage unit as built-in feature to cope with daily and, in some cases, seasonal variations.